websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/publications/making-and-publishing-changes.md

 ### Conflicting Changes

-If parallel publications include incompatible changes, they cause a changes conflict during the publishing process.
-In this case, the User attempting to publish these conflicting changes is notified of the conflict.
-This notification also includes information about the cause of the conflict as well as whether DXP has automatically resolved the conflict, or if the conflict requires manual resolution.
+If parallel publications include incompatible changes, they cause a conflict during the publishing process.
+In this case, the User attempting to publish these conflicting changes receives a notification, explaining the cause of the conflict and whether DXP has automatically resolved it, or if the conflict requires manual resolution.
 See [Resolving Conflicts](./resolving-conflicts.md) for more information about this process.

 ## Reviewing Publication Changes